Bernardo-MG/development-docs/java/jpa.md

 ## Example

-To test and remember how to work with JPA use the [JPA Example][jpa-example]
+To test and remember how to work with JPA use the [JPA Example][jpa-example].

 [hibernate]: http://hibernate.org/
 [eclipselink]: http://www.eclipse.org/eclipselink/